 The following is a list of common terms you'll encounter when working with animation.

 Animation is the process of creating a collection of sequential images and playing them back quickly to create an illusion of movement.
 Each image, just like a picture you take with a camera, marks a significant instance in time, and is known as a keyframe.
-In ArcGIS Pro, animations are authored by defining a small set of keyframes that the system uses to create interpolated intermediate frames.
-Animations can interpolate the camera position, map time, map range, and layer visibility and transparency.
+Animations are authored by defining a small set of keyframes that the system uses to create interpolated intermediate frames.
+Animations can interpolate the camera position, map time, map range, map elevation surface properties, and layer visibility, exaggeration (3D), and transparency settings.

 Append an additional keyframe to your animation.
 A new keyframe is added to either the end or the start of the animation, and the total duration of the animation increases.